BigBalloon8/DECINT-node/README.md

 The miners are rewarded via the crypto made through transaction fees thus the product is funded by the people.

+The network is not up and running yet

 ## Install the Node